Get

 Gunshots are startling to almost any dog, potentially igniting a fear response that won’t work in a hunting setting.
 You’ll have to focus on desensitizing your dog to the sound so they stay focused on their job and remain calm by your side until given a command.

-Gradually acclimate your dog to the sounds of gunshots and frame them as rewarding rather than a possible threat.
+Gradually acclimate your dog to the sounds of gunshots and pair the sound with positive experiences.
 Start with a helper a few hundred feet away, and release your dog to retrieve.
 Have your helper fire a shot, immediately rewarding your dog afterward.

 You can bring the noise closer as your dog becomes more comfortable with the gunshot.
 Watch your dog’s reaction, making sure not to bring the shot any closer than they can tolerate.
-They must stay consistently successful to help build the reactive mechanism to stay relaxed when they hear the shot.
+They must stay consistently successful to help build a positive conditioned response to remain relaxed when they hear the shot.
 Eventually, you can work up to being next to the dog when firing.

 hunter and his Bourbonnais Pointing Dog by a river